Karimaww/TreesDataStructure/README.md

 # TreesDataStructure

+ A tree is a hierarchical data structure which can represent relationships between different nodes

- Using different types of trees in data structure
+ Using different types of trees in data structure to store a french dictionary
+  * Binary Tree
+  * Binary Search Tree
+  * Lexicographic Tree